dtczhl/dtc-doppler-illustrator/README.md

 # doppler-illustrator

+# This Repo is so terribly documented.
+I will rewrite it in a few days...

 Illustrating Doppler effect using sounds.

 Need 2 smartphones, one for sending sounds, and the other for receiving sounds.